 The Spanish explorers brought many cultural aspects with them to Cuba.
 The architecture was just one of them.
 Much of the architecture you see in Cuba today is a combination of styles.
 One of the most popular is Baroque, of which the Cathedral of Habana, completed in 1777, is a prime example.

-Other common architecture styles include the Moorish-inspired arches – popular in Spain for centuries before the Spanish arrival in Cuba.
+Other common architectural styles include the Moorish-inspired arches – popular in Spain for centuries before the Spanish arrival in Cuba.
 This style is most commonly found in Cuba’s arched walkways created to protect residents from the tropical sun and rain showers.

-France was again influential in Cuba’s architecture with the development of the Art Deco style so evident in many of Havana’s buildings today.
+France was again influential in Cuba’s architecture with the development of the Art Deco style, so evident in many of Havana’s buildings today.
 A beautiful example of Art Deco is the Bacardi building in Havana.

-Rum is to Cuba what sake is to Japan or champagne is to France.
+Rum is to Cuba what sake is to Japan, or champagne is to France.
 It is much more than a popular Cuban spirit; it is part of the nation’s cultural identity and runs through the veins of Cuba’s history and economy.

 Cuban rum is made from molasses derived from sugar cane, a lifeblood of the Cuban economy since its introduction to the island by the Spanish.

-Rum production caused the Spaniards to import enslaved Africans to work the sugar cane fields where the average life expectancy of a slave was 27 years.
-This dramatically changed the social, racial and cultural makeup of the Cuban people.
+Rum production caused the Spaniards to import enslaved Africans to work the sugar cane fields, where the average life expectancy of a slave was 27 years.
+This dramatically changed the social, racial, and cultural makeup of the Cuban people.

 Rum was, and is, big business in Cuba.
-Continued refinement of the rum production process, dedicated nurturing and favorable atmospheric conditions made Cuban rum arguably the best in the world.
+Continued refinement of the rum production process, dedicated nurturing, and favorable atmospheric conditions made Cuban rum arguably the best in the world.

 Rum Masters, professional rum experts, supervise production nationally and are a rare breed indeed.
 There can only be 10 Rum Masters in existence at any time.
 They study and apprentice for decades before they can reach the level of a Rum Master.

-Cuban rum is lighter, smoother and crisper than other rums of the Caribbean making it, along with tobacco, a top revenue generator for the island.
+Cuban rum is lighter, smoother, and crisper than other rums of the Caribbean, making it, along with tobacco, a top revenue generator for the island.

-There is a rum museum in Havana where the history of rum is explored, production explained and samples provided, to the delight of the visitors.
+There is a rum museum in Havana where the history of rum is explored, production explained, and samples provided, to the delight of the visitors.